modernweb-dev/web/docs/docs/dev-server/plugins/esbuild.md

 };
 ```

+## Single file transforms

+Note that the esbuild plugin uses the [esbuild single file transform API](https://esbuild.github.io/api/#transform-api), transforming files as they are requested by the browser.
+We don't use esbuild's bundling API, so some features like module transformation are not available.

 ## Configuration

 We expose the following options for esbuild.
 Most of them are a mirror of the esbuild API, check the esbuild docs to learn more about them.